tarwn/lessthandot-hugo/blogs/content/posts/2017-03-15-learning-elixir-and-phoenix-environments-and-editors.md

   - vs code

 ---
 Recently I started down the path to learn Elixir and the Phoenix framework.
-This is a language and framework I intend to use quite a bit, so my goal is to get from “barely able to read it” to “able to ship readable, idiomatic, testable apps”.
+This is a language and framework I intend to use quite a bit, so my goal is to get from "barely able to read it" to "able to ship readable, idiomatic, testable apps".

 Having learned a fairly large number of languages, libraries, and frameworks over the years, I know the best way I learn is by combining reading or videos with writing and debugging actual code (some intersection of chasing book smarts + street smarts).
 This also lets me combine my own experience and expectations with folks that are smarter about the given topic (and bring a different context), which sometimes results in learning things neither of us intended.